cloudoperators/juno/docs/proposals/005_carbon_loading_mechanism.md

   - **Dependency on Manifest File**: the system heavily relies on the accuracy of the manifest file.
 Errors or misconfigurations could disrupt extension loading.
   - **Build-Time Configuration**: although dynamic loading reduces deployment frequency, changes to the build process or manifest generation logic still require developer involvement.
   - **Limited Runtime Flexibility**: since dependencies are resolved at build time, adding new extensions dynamically without rebuilding the application is not feasible.
+  - **No Independent Rollbacks**: Rolling an extension back to its previous version independently of the other extensions will not be possible.
+  - **Increased Build Sizes and number of images generated**: In case of errors or even normal changes, the build system must package everything together, unnecessarily leading to larger builds and Docker image sizes.
+This results in multiple images being created, which increases both the overall image size and the total number of images generated.

 ## Option 2: Remote Extensions